gitlabhq/omnibus-gitlab/doc/settings/database.md

 Rows that have `t` listed under the `ssl` column are enabled.

-### Configure packaged PostreSQL server to listen on TCP/IP
+### Configure packaged PostgreSQL server to listen on TCP/IP

 The packaged PostgreSQL server can be configured to listen for TCP/IP connections, with the caveat that some non-critical scripts expect UNIX sockets and may misbehave.